 The initial conditions are $0$ for all equations, hence no scaling is necessary.
 We now select the scaling constants as specified in Appendix~\ref{appendix:parameters}.
 Note that the choice of $\lambda_t$ transforms the time from minutes to days.
 All the other constants are chosen to make the state variables unitless and to scale the system to take values in the interval $[0,1]$.
-We conclude the scaling of the short-term state variables by noting that to include these variables in the long-term equations, they need to be rescaled to their original units and, subsequently, the state variables containing minutes as units need to be transformed to days as follows
+We conclude the scaling of the short-term state variables by noting that, to include them in the long-term equations, they must be rescaled to their original units.
+In particular, state variables with minute-based units must be converted to days as follows: